 Our very own Executive Vice President Yudi Fernández was recently recognized as a 2019 Latina of Influence by Hispanic Lifestyle.
-Yudi attended Hispanic Lifestyle’s Latina Conference in Ontario, CA and accepted a national award commemorating her business and personal achievements.
+Yudi attended Hispanic Lifestyle’s Latina Conference in California and accepted a national award recognizing her business and personal achievements.

-In her acceptance speech, Yudi stated that she was part of the 4% of minorities represented in the public relations industry workforce and encouraged her fellow honorees to commit to changing that statistic.
-As a person who has continued to defy the odds, Yudi is dedicated to transforming corporate norms and paving a way for greater diversity not only in the PR field but in business.
+In her acceptance speech, Yudi stated that she was part of the 4% of minorities represented in the public relations industry workforce and encouraged her fellow honorees to commit to improving that statistic.
+As someone who has defied the odds her entire life, Yudi is dedicated to transforming corporate norms and paving a way for greater diversity not only in the PR field but in business.

-Yudi began her career as a real estate and business reporter in Miami but has since become a renowned figure in Public Relations through her career at Schwartz Media Strategies.
-In under a decade, she has climbed through the ranks to become Executive Vice President, successfully building up her book of business and earning the trust of her clients and respect of her peers in the industry.
+Yudi began her career as a real estate and business reporter in Miami, and has since become a renowned figure in public relations through her career at Schwartz Media Strategies.
+In under a decade, she has climbed through the ranks to become Executive Vice President, earning the trust of her clients and respect of her peers.

-At Schwartz Media Strategies, Yudi leads public relations efforts for real estate, banking, and construction services clients.
-She is known for her keen attention to detail and commitment to providing excellent client service.
-But her reach goes far beyond SMS; speaking on panels and at conferences across the US, covering topics such as building your personal brand and how real estate companies should leverage social media
+At Schwartz Media Strategies, Yudi leads campaigns for real estate, banking, and construction services clients.
+She is known for her attention to detail and commitment to client service.
+But her reach goes far beyond our firm; speaking on panels and at conferences across the US, covering topics such as building your personal brand and how real estate companies should leverage social media

 It is an honor to be recognized among other women making an impact in business and in their community.
 It’s rewarding to see how many talented Latinas are paving the way for the next generation across many industries and fields driving the US economy.